MooersLab/diary2023inLaTeX/README.md

 Writing in LaTeX has some limitations:

 - The document is limited by computer RAM to one year.
-- The document is limited by RAM regarding the number of lists and indices that can be generated at a time.
+- The document is limited by RAM regarding the number of lists and indices that can be generated simultaneously.
 - Debugging can sometimes involve commenting out chapters in the 0AAAContent document to isolate the error.

 Not to worry!
 The debugger on Overleaf will locate the bug by document name and line number.